techstackmedia/software-engineering-series/README.md

 Let's discuss each option:

 - `-Wall`: Enables compiler warnings for potential issues in the code.
 It stands for **all warnings**.
 When this option is used, the compiler will display a comprehensive set of warning messages to help identify possible problems in the code.
 - `-pedantic`: Enforces strict adherence to the C language standards.
-It instructs the compiler to be pedantic and only allow code that strictly follows the C standard.
+It instructs the compiler to be pedantic and only allows code that strictly follows the C standard.
 It disables certain language extensions and non-standard features.
 - `-Werror`: Treats all warnings as errors.
 When this option is enabled, any warning generated by the compiler will be treated as an error, causing the compilation to fail.
 This ensures that the code is warning-free and encourages developers to write clean and error-free code.
 - `-Wextra`: Enables additional warning messages beyond those enabled by `-Wall`.
 It provides extra warnings for potentially suspicious code constructs or common programming mistakes.
 - `-std=c99`: Specifies the C language standard to be used.
 In this case, it specifies the C99 standard.
 C99 is an ANSI/ISO standard for the C programming language, introduced in 1999.
 It adds several new features and improvements to the language.